aurimasmb/carbonoffsets/README.md

 ### Verified Carbon Standard - Do we need these links here?
 The "standards" link above can connect them to any of these websites.

+Maybe some specific info about the verified carbon standard here.

+South Africa is considering draft legislation on Carbon Taxation / Offsetting that would recognise Verified Carbon Standard projects as a legal way to offset carbon.
+Does this mean it is sufficiently legit?

 http://www.v-c-s.org/project/vcs-program/

 [VCS Project Database:](http://www.vcsprojectdatabase.org/#/home)